Prach1810/AnalyseSee.ai/README.md

 ## ML Based Demonetization Sentiment Analyser(Twitter)
 ## UI Design + ML Models + PPT Presentation
 ## Team name - Team BugZero
 This project is a part of the hackathon Truminds AI Track.
+This analyzes the sentiments of twitter users based on their tweets and retweets they got.
+This uses a Machine Learning NLP approach to analyze tweets and nubmer of retweets and provide positive, negative and neutral scores as the output.
-The study analyses impacts on the GDP of India, employement rate, stock market volatility, agriculture sector, and the overall economy.
+The study analyses impacts on the GDP of India, employement rate, and the overall economy.
 The study shows that the demonetization movement had more short-term impacts than long-term aand it generally failed to achieve its main objective.